kellyylu/yolosamples/README.md

 # yolosamples

-run detect.py with video in inference/images
+run detect.py with sample video in inference/images

-in detect.py from line 123 to 158 is cropping individual frames and saving them in runs/detect/exp#/cropped
+in detect.py line 123 to 158 is cropping individual frames and saving them in runs/detect/exp#/cropped